PMT Function in excel and how to use it?

-PMT Function excel is a very useful tool to calculate, equated payments either in investments or financing scenarios.
+PMT Full form in excel stands for payment.
+A very useful tool to calculate, equated payments either in investments or financing scenarios.
 In this article, you will get the full understanding of how to use it flawlessly.

 PMT ( rate, nper, pv, [fv], [type] )